John Brown's raid on Harpers Ferry: Trial and execution

 Southerners had a mixed attitude towards their slaves.
-Many Southern whites lived in constant fear of another slave insurrection; almost paradoxically, whites claimed that slaves were content in bondage, blaming slave unrest on Northern abolitionists.
+Many Southern whites lived in constant fear of another slave insurrection; paradoxically, Southern whites also claimed that slaves were content in bondage, blaming slave unrest on Northern abolitionists.
 After the raid Southerners initially lived in fear of slave uprisings and invasion by armed abolitionists.
 The South's reaction entered the second phase at around the time of Brown's execution.
-Southerners were relieved that no slaves had volunteered to help Brown, as they were incorrectly told by Governor Wise and others (see John Brown's raiders#Black participation), and felt vindicated in their claims that slaves were content.
+Southerners were relieved that no slaves had volunteered to help Brown, as they were incorrectly told by Governor Wise and others (see John Brown's raiders), and felt vindicated in their claims that slaves were content.
 After Northerners had expressed admiration for Brown's motives, with some treating him as a martyr, Southern opinion evolved into what James M. McPherson called "unreasoning fury".

 The first Northern reaction among antislavery advocates to Brown's raid was one of baffled reproach.
-Wm.
-Lloyd Garrison called the raid "misguided, wild, and apparently insane".
-But through the trial and his execution, Brown was transformed into a martyr.
-Henry David Thoreau, in A Plea for Captain John Brown, said, "I think that for once the Sharp's rifles and the revolvers were employed in a righteous cause.
-The tools were in the hands of one who could use them", and said of Brown, "He has a spark of divinity in him."
-Though "Harper's Ferry was insane", wrote the religious weekly the Independent, "the controlling motive of his demonstration was sublime".
+Abolitionist William Lloyd Garrison, "committed to the methods of nonviolent moral suasion", called the raid "misguided, wild, and apparently insane".Soon after, Garrison changed his view, expressing a preference for slaves "breaking the head of the tyrant with their chains".
+Mitchell, Betty L., "Massachusetts Reacts To John Brown's Raid", p.
+75. But through the trial and his execution, Brown was transformed into a martyr.
+Henry David Thoreau, in A Plea for Captain John Brown, said, "I think that for once the Sharps' rifles and the revolvers were employed in a righteous cause.
+The tools were in the hands of one who could use them," and said of Brown, "He has a spark of divinity in him."
 To the South, Brown was a murderer who wanted to deprive them of their property (slaves).
 The North "has sanctioned and applauded theft, murder, and treason", said De Bow's Review.
 According to the Richmond Enquirer, the South's reaction was "horror and indignation".
+But this was not the entire story.
+Kent Blaser writes that "there was surprisingly little fear or panic over race insurrection in North Carolina....
+Much was made of the refusal of slaves to join in the insurrection".

+The Republican Party, faced with charges that their opposition to slavery inspired Brown's raid, distanced themselves from Brown by instead suggesting that it was instead precedented by Democrats' support for filibusters such as William Walker and Narciso López, arguing that their attempts to overthrow foreign governments and their receipt of support from Democratic politicians had inspired Brown to attempt a similar action.